A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: Two-Dimensional Schemes

-As in the 1-D case, using \eref{3.7} is more efficient than \eref{3.8}, without affecting the accuracy or the quality of resolution.
 To ensure the resulting scheme is third-order accurate, the one-sided point values $\mU^\pm_{\jph,k}$ and $\mU^\pm_{j,\kph}$ are also computed using third-order WENO-type interpolation applied to the local characteristic variables.
 Note that this can be done in a ``dimension-by-dimension" manner as in the 1-D case; we therefore omit the details for the sake of brevity.